Socio-Cognitive Issues in Coaching Psych (PSYC4723)

 UNIT OF STUDY

 The aim of this unit is to give students an understanding of key socio-cognitive issues related to coaching and behaviour change The focus of the unit is on critical appraisal of theory and the relation of theory to practice and research.
-Topics covered in this unit include models of self-regulated behaviour, personality type, the relationships between emotion, cognition and behaviour, and the roles of learnt resourcefulness, learned optimism, psychological mindedness, self-reflection and insight in behaviour change.
-The unit also critically evaluates contemporary understandings and assessments of emotional intelligence.
-Current topics and research methods in coaching psychology are also examined.
+Topics covered in this unit include models of self-regulated behaviour, personality, emotional intelligence, developmental coaching, mindfulness, learned optimism, mindset theory, systems theory, attentional pricesses, rehearsal and imagery.
+The unit seeks to critically evaluate contemporary understandings and theories that have application to coaching.
+Issues associated with reliability and validity in measuring psychological variables are also examined.
 Each weekly seminar has a lecture component and an experiential learning component.
-The experiential learning component requires students to evaluate each topic in relation to their own personal life/work experience and to participate in group discussion.
+The experiential learning component requires students to evaluate each topic in relation to their own personal life/work experience and to participate in group discussion or coaching.
 This unit is run in a block teaching format.

 Our courses that offer this unit of study